reduardo7/httprof/trunk/README.txt

       http://code.google.com/p/dpkt/

 On FreeBSD, install the net/py-dpkt port.
+The Ubuntu package is python-dpkt.

-There is no Ubuntu package.
-For Ubuntu, download the code from the above URL and run "sudo python setup.py install".
-You may run into a known bug, which is that this code uses the name "as" as an object field name.
+If you have to build dpkt from source on your platform, you may run into a known bug, which is that this code uses the name "as" as an object field name.
 In recent versions of Python, "as" is now a reserved keyword.
 To solve this problem, edit dpkt/bgp.py and change the field name to "aS".
 In dpkt 1.6, ".as" occurs on lines 678 and 715.

 browser-sniff.py uses the tshark program, which comes with Wireshark.
 Wireshark is available for all platforms and is available at: